timdawg/SSL-Badge/README.md

 This script uses the SSL Labs API (provided free of charge by Qualys SSL Labs).

+This project is not affiliated with or officially supported by SSL Labs.

 [SSL Labs API Documentation](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs.md)

 [SSL Labs API Terms and conditions](https://www.ssllabs.com/about/terms.html)